-Patient or population: Moderate COVID-19

-Intervention: Darunavir/cobistat Comparison: Standard Care
+Patient or population: Moderate COVID-19 Setting: Worldwide Intervention: Darunavir/cobistat Comparison: Standard Care

-Outcomes Anticipated a bsolute effects (95% CI) Relative effect No of participants Certainty of the evidence Comments - Succession Risk with Standard Care Risk with Darunavir/cobicistat (95% CI) (studies) (GRADE) Comments Incidence of viral negative conversion D7 600 per 1.000 468 per 1.000 (234 to 924) RR 0.78 (0.39 to 1.54) 30 (1 RCT) ⊕○○○ VERY LOW a,b,c Clinical improvement - not reported - - - - - outcome not yet measured or reported Clinical recovery - not reported - - - - - outcome not yet measured or reported WHO progression score (level 6 or above) - not reported = - = - = outcome not yet measured or reported WHO progression score (level 7 or above D7) 0 per 1.000 0 per 1.000 (0 to 0) RR 3.00 (0.13 to 68.26) 30 (1 RCT) ⊕○○○ VERY LOW a,b,d zero events in control group All-cause mortality D14-D28 30 (1 RCT) ⊕○○○ VERY LOW a,b,e zero events in both groups Adverse events - not reported - - - - outcome not yet measured or reported Serious adverse events D14-D28 30 (1 RCT) ⊕○○○ VERY LOW e,f,g zero events in both groups The risk in the intervention group (and its 95% confidence inte erval) is based on the assumed risk in t the comparison group and the relative effe ct of the intervention (and its 95% CI).
-CI: Confidence interval; RR: Risk ratio
+Outcomes Anticipated a Risk with Standard Care osolute effects (95% CI) Risk with Darunavir/cobicistat Relative effect (95% CI) No of participants (studies) Certainty of the evidence (GRADE) Comments Incidence of viral negative conversion D7 600 per 1.000 468 per 1.000 (234 to 924) RR 0.78 (0.39 to 1.54) 30 (1 RCT) ⊕○○○ VERY LOW a,b,c Clinical improvement - not reported - - - - outcome not yet measured or reported Clinical recovery - not reported - - outcome not yet measured or reported WHO progression score (level 6 or above) - not reported - - - - - outcome not yet measured or reported WHO progression score (level 7 or above D7) 0 per 1.000 0 per 1.000 (0 to 0) RR 3.00 (0.13 to 68.26) 30 (1 RCT) ⊕○○○ VERY LOW a,b,d zero events in control group All-cause mortality D14-D28 30 (1 RCT) ⊕○○○ Very low a,b,e zero events in both groups Adverse events - not reported - - - outcome not yet measured or reported Serious adverse events D14-D28 30 (1 RCT) ⊕○○○ Very low e,f,g zero events in both groups The risk in the intervention group (and its 95% confidence in nterval) is based on the assumed risk in t he comparison group and the relative effe ct of the intervention (and its 95% CI).

-GRADE Working Group grades of evidence: High certainty: We are very confident that the true effect lies close to that of the estimate of the effect; Moderate certainty: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different; Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect
+GRADE Working Group grades of evidence: High certainty: We are very confident that the true effect lies close to that of the estimate of the effect; Moderate certainty: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different; Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate.
+The true effect is likely to be substantially different from the estimate of the effect.

 Explanations: a.
 Risk of bias downgraded by 1 level: some concerns or high risk due to concerns during the randomization process, deviations from intended interventions and selection of the reported results; b.
 Indirectness downgraded by 1 level: single study from a single institution, therefore results in this population might not be generalizable to other settings; c.
 Imprecision downgraded by 2 levels: due to very wide confidence interval consistent with the possibility for benefit and the possibility for harm and very low number of participants; d.
-Imprecision downgraded by 2 levels: due to very wide confidence interval consistent with the possibility for benefit and the possibility for harm and very low number of participants e.
+Imprecision downgraded by 2 levels: due to very wide confidence interval consistent with the possibility for benefit and the possibility for harm and very low number of participants; e.
 Imprecision downgraded by 2 levels: no events in both groups and very low number of participants; f.
 Risk of bias downgraded by 2 levels: some concerns or high risk due to concerns during the randomization process, deviation from intended intervention, missing data and selection of reported results; g.
 We presume that the adverse event rates, and the corresponding relative risks, is similar across diverse settings, therefore not downgraded for indirectness